missimx/missimx-api-rest/README.md

 		method:get

 		request:
-			symbol:the name of the trading pair, such as BTCCNY, LTCCNY, ETHCNY page：page, starting as 1
+			symbol:the name of the trading pair, such as BTCUSDT, LTCUSDT, ETHUSDT page：page, starting as 1
 			pageSize：number of records per page, up to 20, arranged in reverse chronological order by default status 0 is pending (open order), 1 is (including canceled), 2 is all